-The Service is part of the East Anglian Consortium.
+The Service is part of the developing Adopt East Regional Adoption Agency.
 The Team covers all areas of adoption including recruitment, assessment and training of prospective adopters, preparation of children for placement, counselling of adopted adults, step-parent adoptions, birth parent counselling, post adoption services and inter country adoptions.